kdahlhaus/easy-erg/README.rst

 -------
 This software is licensed under the Mozilla Public License V 2.0.
 See the file 'LICENSE.txt' for full details, but my intent is that:

-* You can use and modify this library freely in private, open-source, and closed-source commercial software
+* You can use and modify this library freely in private, open-source, and closed-source commercial software.
-* You disclose any changes you make to this libary (pull-requests are ideal).
+* You disclose any changes you make to this library (pull-requests are ideal).
 * You do not need release the source to your own software that uses this library.

 Should you not wish to use the software under the Mozilla Public License, please contact Kevin Dahlhausen (kpd@powertwenty.com) to discuss alternative licensing.